 Side Note: Urban Patchwork worked by bringing together a person with land (often a residential lot) that wanted a garden, an experienced gardener, volunteers and beginners, and paying customers.
 At one point there was a patchwork of them across the city and they would have a harvest in their area every two weeks to create CSA baskets and the land owners, lead gardeners, long term volunteers, and paying customers would each get one.

 Unfortunately, the patch in the patchwork I was working on came undone around the time I started and so other ideas of what to do with it started circulating.
 The idea of a producer cooperative for gardeners soon took hold.

-A producer cooperative is a producer owned and democratically-controlled organization that serves its members through any combination of cooperative marketing, support, and bulk purchasing.
+A producer cooperative is a producer owned and democratically-controlled organization that serves its members, the producers in this case, through any combination of cooperative marketing, support, and bulk purchasing.
 In this case, the producers were all hobbyist gardeners.